Super-Latino-Heat/Python-Workshop-Final/Readme.md

 * [Flask doc](https://flask.palletsprojects.com/en/3.0.x/)

 ## DB implementation (Bonus)
-For those who are interested, we've created another branch in this repo that implements this same ToDo App connected to a Database.
+For those who are interested, we've created another branch (DB) in this repo that implements this same ToDo App connected to a Database.
 We've used [SQLite](https://docs.python.org/3/library/sqlite3.html) that is already provided by Python.
 The code is simplified and straight forward, the main goal is just to give you the basics to show you how to connect a DB with a Flask application and perform basic SQL operations.

+## Statistics and Visualization Bonus Feature

+In this second bonus feature, we created a new branch called `Stats`.
+This branch introduces the following enhancements:

+### 1. Database Modifications

+- Added a "Done" column to track completed tasks
+- Added an "In Progress" column to monitor ongoing tasks

+### 2. Statistical Analysis

+We implemented simple statistical analysis of the todo list data, extracting meaningful insights from our task management system.

+### 3. Data Visualization

+To provide a visual representation of the todo list statistics, we integrated data visualization capabilities.
+This allows users to get a quick, graphical overview of their task statuses.

+### Requirements

+To use the visualization features, you need to install the Matplotlib library.
+You can do this by running: ``pip install matplotlib´´